caioternus/SliderProject/README.md

 - Left and right arrows pointer to the previous and next image, respectively.

 - When the user clicks on any arrow, it changes the image and also the buttons background color below the image.
-Current button background color is turned white and so the other buttons background colors are turned transparent.
+Current button background color is turned white and so the other buttons background colors are turned transparent;

-- When clicked, the arrow or button change the image with one second (1s) transition effect.
+- When clicked, the arrow or button change the image with one second transition effect;

+- The file "SliderProject.jpg" and "SliderProject2.jpg" show the final screen result to the end user.